CP Violation in the $B_s^0$ system: CP violation in mixing

-defined in Eq.(\ref{phi12def}).
-It can be measured directly via CP asymmetries of so-called flavour-specific or semi leptonic decays.
+CP violation in mixing is described by the weak mixing phase $\phi_{12}^s$ defined in Eq.(\ref{phi12def}).
+It can be measured directly via CP asymmetries of so-called flavour specific decays.
 A flavour specific decay $\Bs \to f$ is defined by the following properties: \begin{itemize} \item The decays { $\barBs \to f$} and {$\Bs \to \bar{f}$} are forbidden.
 This reads in our notation

 and thus